Editing a target group

 -

-(Optional) If the target's IP address does not belong to Yandex Virtual Private Cloud, select Outside VPC.
+Optionally, if the target's IP address does not belong to Yandex Virtual Private Cloud, select Outside VPC.

 .
-For more information, see Subnets. -
+For more information, see the subnets article. -

 Click Add target resource.